Packing for university

 All you need to do is head to UniKitOut, select your items, select your accommodation (you will need to have this confirmed before you can order), advise when you are intending to arrive and then confirm and pay.
 Your order will be ready and waiting for you when you arrive leaving you to concentrate on settling in and meeting your fellow housemates.

 Alternatively, there are local retail outlets from where you can buy your items.
 These are within a short drive from both our Frenchay and Glenside campuses or a 10 minute walk from Frenchay and 20 minute walk from Glenside.
 We of course also have our City Centre retailers for those of you opting to live there.
-Please be aware of which retailers are available in the respective areas and their opening hours, especially on a Sunday when they will all close between 16:00 and 17:00.
+Please remember that on a Sunday they will close at 16:00 or 17:00.

 What not to bring with you

 There are some items we ask you not to bring to keep everyone safe.
 These are listed in your terms and conditions and include:

 - airsoft guns

 - candles, electric/oil diffusers or incense burners

 - extra furniture

 - fan heaters

 - paddling pools